-Mercury Mountaineer owners have reported 19 problems linked to differential unit (under the power train category).
+Mercury Mountaineer owners have reported 19 problems related to differential unit (under the power train category).

-The vehicle involved is a 2003 Mercury Mountaineer.
+The contact owns a 2003 Mercury Mountaineer.
 The contact stated that while driving 40 mph, the rear differential made a popping sound.
 The contact stated that while in reverse, the popping sound was louder.
 The contact took the vehicle to a local mechanic for a diagnostic test.
 The mechanic noticed a leak in the rear differential and stated the rear differential needed to be replaced.
 The contact did not have the rear differential replaced.
 The failure mileage was 240,000.
-This issue happened on Mar.
-25, 2013.

 See all problems of the 2003 Mercury Mountaineer.

-The vehicle's vehicle identification number (VIN) was 4M2ZU86E34_.
-The owner has a 2004 Mercury Mountaineer.
+The contact owns a 2004 Mercury Mountaineer.
 While traveling 5 mph in reverse, the contact noticed a thumping sound coming from the rear passenger side of the vehicle.
 Moments later, the contact noticed that the vehicle would no longer accelerate.
 The vehicle was taken to the dealer where the rear differential was replaced.
 The contact stated that the failure was recurring.
 The current and failure mileages were 143,000.
-This differential unit problem happened on Tuesday, Apr.
-10, 2012.

 See all problems of the 2004 Mercury Mountaineer.

-The vehicle was a 2005 Mercury Mountaineer.
 Rear differential needs replaced.
 Mechanic said can be dangerous.
 I see that these Ford/Mercury's have this problem all the time.
 Cost too much to fix, yet I have wife and kids in that car.
-It was Tuesday, November 27, 2007 when this differential unit issue happened.

 See all problems of the 2005 Mercury Mountaineer.